dsausa/dsa-ui/readme.md

 [📖 dsausa.github.io/dsa-ui](https://dsausa.github.io/dsa-ui/)

-This is a design system built with [Stencil](https://stenciljs.com/), [Tailwind](https://tailwindcss.com/), and [Storybook](https://tailwindcss.com/) for Democratic Socialists of America sites and applications by the DSA National Tech Committee.
+This is a design system built with [Stencil](https://stenciljs.com/) and [Storybook](https://storybook.js.org/) for Democratic Socialists of America sites and applications by the DSA National Tech Committee.

 It will incorporate branding from [design.dsausa.org](http://design.dsausa.org) and [the mydsa figma](https://www.figma.com/file/1Hty7YjMHXRHPwbESKUBf1/mydsa-public-01).

 > _DISCLAIMER: This is an exploratory respository and not yet officially endorsed by the DSA nor the National Tech Committee.
 While it is public for now, that is subject to change._

 ## Getting Started

+___NOTE:__ This section assumes some familiarity with the Node.js ecosystem and the command line.
+If you're new to these tools, check out [the From Scratch guide](./docs/long-start.md).

 ### Quick Tour